 Part of the ESF family, this primary school in the New Territories is offering students a well-established International Baccalaureate programme with a strong emphasis on the creative arts.

-Founded in 1992, this inclusive school is an International Baccalaureate primary school for families living in the Sai Kung, Clearwater Bay and Tseung Kwan O communities in the New Territories.
-The school, which is part of the English Schools Foundation (ESF), has a student population of 720 five to 11-year-olds coming from more than 35 different nationalities.
+Founded in 1992, this inclusive school is an International Baccalaureate primary school for families living in the Sai Kung, Clearwater Bay, and Tseung Kwan O communities in the New Territories.
+The school, which is part of the English Schools Foundation (ESF), has a student population of 720 five to eleven-year-olds coming from more than 35 different nationalities.

 There’s a strong creative arts provision here, with extra-curricular activities including choirs, Chinese singing and dancing, recorder, xylophone, Chinese drumming, theatre club, ukulele, art club, and music lessons offered by specialist instrumental teachers.
 The school offers various leaderships opportunities on the student council, and as house captains and eco monitors.

 Admission and fees